osrg/ryu-certification/switch/of14/config/ovs_netdev.md

 statistics          : {collisions=0, rx_bytes=0, rx_crc_err=0, rx_dropped=0, rx_errors=0, rx_frame_err=0, rx_over_err=0, rx_packets=0, tx_bytes=18089315792, tx_dropped=0, tx_errors=0, tx_packets=12064077}
 status              : {driver_name=igb, driver_version="3.2.10-k", firmware_version="2.10-9"}
 type                : ""

-_uuid               : b094a15b-ee7f-4bcc-a63c-0daa3855654d
-admin_state         : up
-duplex              : full
-ifindex             : 23
-ingress_policing_burst: 0
-ingress_policing_rate: 0
-link_resets         : 0
-link_speed          : 1000000000
-link_state          : up
-mac_in_use          : "00:60:e0:56:53:5c"
-mtu                 : 1550
-name                : "eth21"
-ofport              : 1
-statistics          : {collisions=0, rx_bytes=24024581534, rx_crc_err=0, rx_dropped=0, rx_errors=0, rx_frame_err=0, rx_over_err=0, rx_packets=16026376, tx_bytes=0, tx_dropped=0, tx_errors=0, tx_packets=0}
-status              : {driver_name=igb, driver_version="3.2.10-k", firmware_version="2.10-9"}
-type                : ""
 </pre>

 # Version information
 <pre>
 $ git log -1 --pretty=fuller
-commit 48954dab23eecfe895d7cb34c26587f400297618
+commit 2541d75983cb6a48f0303ab96ec2a1be1b0ccbe7
-Author:     Jesse Gross &lt;jesse@nicira.com&gt;
+Author:     Jarno Rajahalme &lt;jrajahalme@nicira.com&gt;
-AuthorDate: Tue Jun 9 10:29:43 2015 -0700
+AuthorDate: Thu Jun 11 17:28:37 2015 -0700
-Commit:     Jesse Gross &lt;jesse@nicira.com&gt;
+Commit:     Jarno Rajahalme &lt;jrajahalme@nicira.com&gt;
-CommitDate: Thu Jun 11 11:20:24 2015 -0700
+CommitDate: Thu Jun 11 17:28:37 2015 -0700

-    odp-util: Remove last use of odp_tun_key_from_attr for formatting.

-    We formerly converted tunnel attributes to their flow representation before formatting but now perform all operations directly on the netlink attributes.

-    There is one remaining use of odp_tun_key_from_attr&#40;&#41; that is not used for the purposes of generating a flow.
-This is to check the mask but this no longer makes sense given the way that we format the flow itself.
-In fact, the code is not actually invoked any more, so we can simply remove it.

-    This retains the special case for tunnels as a safety measure but it should not matter in practice.

-    Signed-off-by: Jesse Gross &lt;jesse@nicira.com&gt;
-    Acked-by: Ben Pfaff &lt;blp@nicira.com&gt;
+    rculist: Remove postponed poisoning.

+    Postponed 'next' member poisoning was based on the faulty assumption that postponed functions would be called in the order they were postponed.
+This assumption holds only for the functions postponed by any single thread.
+When functions are postponed by different threads, there are no guarantees of the order in which the functions may be called, or timing between those calls after the next grace period has passed.

+    Given this, the postponed poisoning could have executed after postponed destruction of the object containing the rculist element.

+    This bug was revealed after the memory leaks on rule deletion were recently fixed.

+    This patch removes the postponed 'next' member poisoning and adds documentation describing the ordering limitations in OVS RCU.

+    Alex Wang dug out the root cause of the resulting crashes, thanks!

+    Signed-off-by: Jarno Rajahalme &lt;jrajahalme@nicira.com&gt;
+    Acked-by: Alex Wang &lt;alexw@nicira.com&gt;
 </pre>